Waterproof & Breathability Guide

 Should I Just Go For The Highest Rating?

 Not necessarily.
 The waterproof and breathability ratings you need will depend on the conditions and the type of riding you're doing.
 For instance, if you mainly ride in an indoor arena in dry conditions, you can get away with a lower waterproof rating.
-If you're an eventer who rides a variety of disciplines in any and all weather conditions, you'll need a high waterproof rating so you're not soaked from rain and splashes, and a high breathability rating so you're not drenched in sweat.

 Generally, a minimum of 5,000mm is good for light riding in clear conditions.
-5-10,000mm is ideal for those who spend long days at the stables or competing, in varied weather conditions.
-10-20,000mm is best for those based in wetter climates or riders who prefer intense training sessions and all-weather riding.
+5-10,000mm is ideal for those who spend long days at the stables or out training or competing, in varied weather conditions.

 Waterproof Rating (mm) Level of Water Resistance